JobbeDeluxe/Simple_OpenTTD_Client/README.md

 ## Release Preparation

+- Track in-flight and historical updates in [`docs/CHANGELOG.md`](docs/CHANGELOG.md), formatted according to the Keep a Changelog convention.
 - Draft release notes live in `docs/RELEASE_NOTES_0.1.0.md` and will be updated as Phase 3 items are signed off.
 - Manual verification tasks are tracked in `docs/MANUAL_TEST_CHECKLIST.md` to